-- n.
+n.
 CSR 38-2-7.4.b.1.A.4.
-This provision concerns the commercial forestry long-term management plan and is amended in the first sentence by adding the words "West Virginia" immediately before the words "registered professional forester." - o.
+This provision concerns the commercial forestry long-term management plan, and it is amended in the first sentence by adding the words "West Virginia" immediately before the words "registered professional forester."
+The provision is to ensure compliance with WV Code 30-19-1 et seq. regarding State registered foresters and to clarify that the development of the long-term management plan for a mountaintop removal mining operation may only be done by a registered State forester.
+SMCRA at section 515(c)(3)(B) and the Federal regulations at 30 CFR 785.14(c) require that an applicant for a mountaintop removal mining permit present specific plans for the proposed postmining use.
+We find that the proposed requirement that the professional forester specified at CSR 38-2-7.4.b.1.A.4 must be a West Virginia professional forester does not render the provision inconsistent with those Federal requirements, and it can be approved.

+o.
 CSR 38-2-7.4.b.1.B.1.
 This provision concerns a commercial forestry and forestry reclamation plan, and is amended by deleting the word "certified" immediately before the phrase "professional soil scientist" in the first sentence.
+As amended, Subsection 7.4.b.1.B.1 provides that a soil scientist employed by the WVDEP will review and field verify the soil slope and sandstone mapping in mountaintop removal mining permit applications involving commercial forestry.